The guide to Safari's privacy and security features

 Safari is especially the logical choice for users who are already wedded to Apple's ecosystem since features such as Smart Search truly get their value from being part of the Apple suite.

 Despite Apple's justified care for their users' privacy, device-identification mechanisms like fingerprinting also serve well-meant intentions such as fraud prevention.
 If you're looking for a tool to identify Safari users, consider Fingerprint.
-It accurately identifies up to 99.5 percent of traffic from supported browsers, which include popular options like Chrome, Edge, Firefox, Brave, and Safari.
+It accurately identifies traffic from supported browsers, which include popular options like Chrome, Edge, Firefox, Brave, and Safari.
 Sign up for a free trial to try it out.

 FAQ